What to see in Dyrham house

 Conservation in action

 Our team of conservators and volunteers spend the winter months on an annual check and clean of the house and the collection - checking woodwork for bugs, dusting and other delicate cleaning tasks.
-You can learn more about these in January and February with our Behind the Scenes tours.
+You can learn more about these from March with our behind the Scenes conservation tours.